Fulfilling the promise to our veterans

 Policies to improve the lives of veterans

-The Meadows Institute works with legislators and government at all levels to create, implement, and improve programs that are vital to improving veteran care.
+The Meadows Institute works with legislators and government at all levels to create, implement, and improve programs that are vital to improving care for Texas veterans and their families.
 This includes programs like the Texas Veterans + Family Alliance (TV+FA) grant program, which provides matching state funds for local and private organizations that expand mental health care with locally-tailored solutions and support to Texas veterans and their families.
-Originally passed in 2015, this program has been extended and improved in 2017 and 2019.
+Given its success, the TV+FA grant program has become a model for additional legislation to help other vulnerable populations, such as HHSC’s Community Mental Health Program and the Mental Health Grant Program for Justice-Involved Individuals.

 Working with organizations and initiatives